"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 6. Athletic Equipment for team sports, including uniforms and required equipment, at no charge.

 7. Musical instruments that can be loaned or rented for the school year on a case-by-case need basis to students who receive financial aid packages and are enrolled in Friends music classes.
-Refer questions to the Assistant Director of Admissions and Director of Financial Aid & Affordability.
+Refer questions to the Associate Director of Admissions and Director of Financial Aid & Affordability.

 8. Full or half-fare Metrocards for all students residing in NYC depending on age and distance.
 Refer questions to the Upper School Office.

 9. Brooklyn and West Side Bus transportation is provided by a private bus company in the morning, as long as the minimum number of students subscribe to this service.
-Please call the Admissions Office for more information x5042.
+Please call the Admissions Office for more information x5044.
 Financial assistance is available for families who receive financial aid.

 10. Free NYC Board of Education bus service for all Grades K-6 students residing in Lower Manhattan or on the Upper East Side.
 Refer questions to the Lower School Office.

 11. Friends events (including the Benefit and PA events) at a discounted rate for families receiving financial aid or in other situations of financial need.
-Refer questions to the Assistant Director of Admissions and Director of Financial Aid & Affordability.
+Refer questions to the Associate Director of Admissions and Director of Financial Aid & Affordability.

 12. Extended Programs at a discounted rate based on a student’s percentage of aid.
 This includes: